Nabil-Arrouss/Nabil-Arrouss/README.md

 ### Hey there!
 I'm Nabil Arrouss, currently pursuing my Master's in Artificial Intelligence & Data Science.
-Passionate about ML, Data Engineering, and Software Development, I thrive on turning complex problems into scalable solutions.
+Passionate about Machine Learning, Deep Learning, and Software Development, I thrive on turning complex problems into scalable solutions.
 Welcome to my GitHub profile, where you'll find a collection of projects and programs that showcase my journey through the realms of technology and innovation.

 ## About Me